Does Fidelity Offer Paper Trading?

 Fidelity Overview

-(like Charles Schwab) do.
-This article will discuss the benefits
+(like Charles Schwab) do, and so this article will discuss the benefits

 of paper trading.